bamadesigner/hewebal-theme/README.md

-# hewebal-theme
+# HighEdWeb Alabama 2015 WordPress theme
-The WordPress theme for hewebal.com
+This WordPress theme was built for the HighEdWeb Alabama 2015 conference website at https://hewebal.com/.